cuiyongbo/hello-world/my_wiki/biology_glossary.rst

 | endocrap
 | Definition: the innermost layer of the pericarp that surrounds a seed in a fruite, it may be membranous (as in apples) or woody (as in the stone of a peach or cherry or plum [李子])
 |
+| harem [后宫]
+| Definition: (in former times) the separate part of a Muslim household reserved for wives, concubines, and femal servants.
+| Definition: a group of female animals sharing a single mate.
+| Definition: a group of women preceived as centering around a particular man.
+| Usage: Rich men with their extensive harems of buxom blondes.
+|
+| buxom
+| Definition: (of women) plump, especially with large breasts.
+|
+| concubinary
+| concubine [妾]
+| Definition: (in polygamous societies) a woman who lives with a man but has lower status than his wife.
+|
+| polygamy
+| polygamist
+| polygamous [非一夫一妻制]
+| Definition: the practice or custom of having more than one wife or husband at the same time.
+| Definition: (Zoology) a pattern of mating in which an animal has more than one mate.
+| Definition: (Botany) the condition of bearing some male, some female, and sometimes some perfect flowers on the same plant.
+|
+| sinew
+| Definition: A piece of tough fibrous tissue uniting muscle to bone or bone to bone; a tendon or ligament. [韧带]
+| Definition: The parts of a structure, system, or thing that give it strength or bind it together.
+| Usage: The sinews of government.
+|
+| fungus
+| Plural: fungi [真菌]
+|
+| mass extinction event [大灭绝事件]
+| asteroid
+| crater
+| Definition: A crater is a large hole, which has been caused by something hitting it or by an explosion.
+|
+| gustation [味觉]
+| Definition: The faculty of distinguishing sweet, sour, bitter or salty properties in the mouth.
+|